-9In all instances, the filekeeper is to serve as an impartial facilitator and materials collector for the candidate's file, and in that capacity, (s)he should be neither an advocate nor a detractor for the candidate seeking a decision before the Appointments & Promotions Committee.
-The filekeeper shall not bias the review committee letter to reflect her/his personal position taken on the merits of the case.
-The filekeeper's personal views are to be expressed anonymously as part of the objective summary of the committee discussions in the review committee letter and then elaborated upon in her/his required personal letter added to the candidate's file.
+In all instances, the filekeeper is to serve as an impartial facilitator and materials collector for the candidate's file, and in that capacity, the filekeeper should be neither an advocate nor a detractor for the candidate seeking a decision before the Appointments & Promotions Committee.
+The filekeeper shall not bias the review committee letter to reflect the filekeeper's personal position taken on the merits of the case.
+The filekeeper's personal views are to be expressed anonymously as part of the objective summary of the committee discussions in the review committee letter and then elaborated upon in the filekeeper's required personal letter added to the candidate's file.
 (Added October 16, 2007)

-settles any disputes in the selection of a Special Committee.
+The Dean also appoints the chairs of the Special Committees.
+The Appointments and Promotions Committee settles any disputes in the selection of a Special Committee.
 Special Committees follow departmental procedures and report their recommendations to the Appointments and Promotions Committee.